Lawn mower: Mulching mowers

+Professional mowers

-Professional grass-cutting equipment (used by large establishments such as universities, sports stadiums and local authorities) usually take the form of much larger, dedicated, ride-on platforms or attachments that can be mounted on, or behind, a standard tractor unit (a "gang-mower").
+Professional grass-cutting equipment, used by large establishments such as universities, sports stadiums and local authorities, usually take the form of much larger, dedicated, ride-on platforms or attachments that can be mounted on, or behind, a standard tractor unit (a "gang-mower").
 Either type may use rotating-blade or cylindrical-blade type cutters, although high-quality mowed surfaces demand the latter.
 Wide-area mowers (WAMs) are commercial grade mowers which have decks extended to either side, many to 12 ft.
 These extensions can be lowered for large area mowing or raised to decrease the mower's width and allow for easy transport on city roads or trailers.
 Commercial lawn-mowing companies have also enthusiastically adopted types such as the zero-turn mower (in both ride-on and stand-on versions), which allow high speed over the grass surface, and rapid turnaround at the end of rows, as well as excellent maneuverability around obstacles.

+Mowers mounted on a tractor's three-point hitch may be known as finish mowers used for maintaining lawn, flail mowers used for maintaining rough grass on rough surfaces, or brush mowers used for cutting brush and small trees.